SoniaVadhnani/calculator-behavior/multiplication.md

 And I type another decimal number
 And I press "equals"

-Then - I see the result as "multiplied number" upto five decimal places except if "0".
+Then - I see the result as "multiplied number" up to five decimal places except if "0".

 ## Scenario: Irrational value multiplication